 3. Edit the question

 - Add your question here.
-Use the rich text editor icons to change the text to bold, italics or your company's colors and lots more... click here for more info.
+Use the rich text editor icons to change the text to bold, italics or your company's colors and lots more... you can even include a video!

 - Click Add media or YouTube video to upload images or videos to make your questionnaire more entertaining.
 The file needs to be under 2MB.
 To add a YouTube video, paste a YouTube link after you've clicked the >Add YouTube video button.